pierre-chaville/automlk/docs/index.rst

 AutoMLk: automated machine learning toolkit
 ===========================================

-This toolkit is designed to be integrated within a python project, but also independenly through the interface of the app.
+This toolkit is designed to be integrated within a python project, but also independently through the interface of the app.

 The framework is designed with similar principles than auto-sklearn, with the following improvements: